How to Label Food for a Party: Allergies, Diet Restrictions, + More Tips

 - Sesame seed

-2. Dietary restrictions
+2. Label by dietary restrictions

 There are many dietary lifestyles out there that people adhere to for personal, religious, ethical, or health-related reasons.
 Including food labels with dietary restrictions in mind is a good way to help your guests navigate the dishes served at your party.
 The following list includes common dietary lifestyles and the kinds of ingredients they restrict: